Ic-venkat/StackCraft-x86-64-Compiler-Adventure/README.md

 ```

-First, make sure you run the following command to create all the executable files necessary for the shell script to run
+Follow these steps to build and run the project:

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Run `make` to build the compiler and external library.
+4. Execute `x86-64-driver.sh` with the desired `.calc` file to generate and compile the x86-64 assembly code.

 ```bash
 make